wayfair/brickkit-android/README.md

 | getRecyclerViewItems |  Gets all 'visible' bricks in the 'BaseDataManager'.
 | getDataManagerItems |  Gets all bricks in the 'BaseDataManager'.
 | addLast |  Inserts brick/Collection of bricks after all other bricks.
-| addFirst |   Inserts brick/Collection of bricks before all other bricks.
+| addFirst |   Inserts brick  before all other bricks.
 | addBefore | Inserts a brick/collection of bricks before the given anchor brick.
 | addAfter | Inserts a brick/collection of bricks after the given anchor brick.
 | removeItem(s) |  Remove a brick/collection of bricks.